 What to do?
 I mix my own essential oil insect repellant, which I found to be very effective, and much better smelling than store bought bug sprays.

-You can also add any of the following that also have some repellant properties:
+You can also add any of the following that also have some repellant properties, but these are second-tier:

 The more oils you use, the stronger your repellant will be.
-You must put these in a glass container because the essential oils are strong enough to break down plastic, and it needs to be dark to keep the sunlight from breaking down the oils.
+You must put these in a glass container because the essential oils are strong enough to break down plastic, and it needs to be dark (brown or cobalt blue) to keep the sunlight from breaking down the oils.

 Because essential oils alone can irritate the skin, you need to add a little carrier oil to the mixture.
 Add about 10-20 drops of a light oil, such as fractionated coconut, almond, or avocado oil, to the bottle.
 The lighter this oil, the better, so that it won’t clog the sprayer.
 I use fractionated coconut oil, but I have that on hand.